 Paul’s company is still going strong at World Wide Wadio.

-I kept going as a freelancer, writing in all media and styles, not all broadcast, not all funny.
+I kept going at the aforementioned Walt Now Consulting, coming up with concepts and writing in all media and styles, not all broadcast, not all funny.
 Here’s a print ad I wrote as part of a hospital campaign.
 It’s the kind of advertising I believe in.